Laudato Si’ Week 16-24 May: Join in now: & – What is Laudato Si’?

 However much LS mourns the destruction of Creation and the plight of the poor, Francis never yields to despair: An authentic humanity… seems to dwell in the midst of our technological culture, almost unnoticed, like a mist seeping gently beneath a closed door. #112

-I’m going to end by quoting the words of a possible successor of Francis, the Filipino Cardinal Tagle: in LS, he says, We are called to free ourselves from all that is heavy and negative and wasteful and to enter into dialogue with our global family.
+I’m going to end by quoting the words of the Filipino Cardinal Tagle: in LS, he says, We are called to free ourselves from all that is heavy and negative and wasteful and to enter into dialogue with our global family.
 See here

 I am not a Catholic Christian so this article has given me a clear understanding to the background of Encyclicals.
 I have taken part in the Laudato Si' Animators course and just have my Capstone project to complete.
 I thoroughly recommend the course.
 There are insights into how industry, politicians, nations and communities tick.
 Its global element strengthens the fact that we all have a part to play.
 We are given practical ways in which we can all move forward, in solidarity, to 'Care for our Common Home'